-- have a full understanding of their schools and the IB's policies - respond to acts of student academic misconduct and report them to their teachers and/or programme coordinators - respond to acts of school maladministration and report them to their teachers and/or programme coordinators - complete all assignments, tasks, examinations and quizzes in an honest manner and to the best of their abilities - give credit to used sources in all work submitted to the IB for assessment in written and oral materials and/or artistic products - abstain from receiving non-permitted assistance in the completion or editing of work, such as from friends, relatives, other students, private tutors, essay writing or copy-editing services, pre-written essay banks or file sharing websites - abstain from giving undue assistance to peers in the completion of their work.
+- o have a full understanding of their schools and the IB's policies - respond to acts of student academic misconduct and report them to their teachers and/or programme coordinators - respond to acts of school maladministration and report them to their teachers and/or programme coordinators - complete all assignments, tasks, examinations and quizzes in an honest manner and to the best of their abilities - Design time schedules or plans to manage tasks sensibly - Maintain organized notes and sources consulted during the production of work - Seek guidance and support from teachers when doubts arise about referencing - give credit to used sources in all work submitted to the IB for assessment in written and oral materials and/or artistic products - Cite sources by making clear which words, ideas, images and works are from others, including maps, charts, musical compositions, films, computer source codes and any other material. - Make sure that information used is acknowledged in the body of the text and is fully listed in the bibliography using the Harvard style of referencing (see Appendix 1). - abstain from receiving non-permitted assistance in the completion or editing of work, such as from friends, relatives, other students, private tutors, essay writing or copy-editing services, pre-written essay banks or file sharing websites - abstain from giving undue assistance to peers in the completion of their work.
 While we encourage student collaboration, we also expect students to think for themselves and take responsibility for their learning. - show a responsible use of the internet and associated social media platforms, as indicated in the school's Acceptable User Policy.

-5.4 Academic Integrity Team responsibility
+7.4 Academic Integrity Team responsibility